Last updated 7 July 2020

 - additional SummingUp Live sessions for training providers.

 Managing the renewals of our members in a fair and considered way during this challenging time is essential.
 As a non-profit organisation, our sole purpose is to serve our global community, and we must protect our ability to support our 130,000 members who rely on us for guidance, resources and insight.
-However, we must also support those students who are shortly due to complete their qualification and may not have budgeted for an additional year of student membership.
+However, we must also support those students who were about to complete their qualification prior to the recent assessment suspension and may not have budgeted for an additional year of student membership.

-We have now granted a three-month extension to the following groups.
+We have now granted extensions to the following groups.

-- All students studying any of our short qualifications who are due to complete by 30 September will receive an extension until 31 October.
+- All students studying any of our short qualifications have received a minimum three-month extension until at least Saturday 31 October 2020.
 Our short qualifications are: